SatelliteShorelines/CoastSeg/docs/basic-install-guide.md

 Pixi is a modern dependency manager that seamlessly handles both pip and conda packages that CoastSeg requires.
 This is the recommended method for developers and contributors as it creates an editable install from your local git clone.
 We also recommend this for users of the zoo workflow as Tensorflow 2.12 is difficult to maintain dependencies for.

-For complete instructions, see: [How to Install Pixi](how-to-install-pixi.md)
+For complete instructions, see: [How to Install CoastSeg with Pixi](how-to-install-pixi.md)